bytemaster/Boost.CMT/README.md

 ### Notice ###

   This library is not part of the official Boost C++ library, but is written, to the best of my ability, to follow the best practices established by the Boost community and with the hope of being considered for inclusion with a future Boost release.

 ### Warning ###
   This code is in early alpha phase.
 I welcome feedback and help in defining the scope of this library.

 ### Requirements ###

  This code has been tested on Mac OS X using gcc 4.5.0 and boost 1.47

  Boost.Context is included.
+ Boost.Reflect is required for usign Actiors

 ### Basic Example ###